jerome-rodriguez/macro-mate/README.md

 - As a user, I want to edit food log entries

-- As a user, I want to be able to delete old food logs
+- As a user, I want to delete old food logs

 - As a user, I want to delete single food entries